Posted: Tue 25th Jul 2023

 If you want to read more about this, Rob Fitzpatrick's The Mom Test is great.
 As Rob explains: "Rule of thumb: customer conversations are bad by default.
 It's your job to fix them."

-The initial questioning process helps discover more about the potential use case for your product and how important it is.
+The initial questioning process helps discover more about your product's potential use case and how important it is, and make crucial business decisions about selling the product to your target market.

 You have lots of challenges to deal with in everyday life; what's made you go and spend money solving one of them?